ejeklint/snapmaker2/README.md

-# Ultimaker Cura settings for Snapmaker 2 model A350
+# Ultimaker Cura settings for Snapmaker 2 A350

 ## Installation

+TODO

-Mac: ctrl-click on Ultimaker Cura application and select "Show package content".
-Copy the downloaded ... into ...
+Mac: Go to ~/Library/cura/4.8/ and Copy the downloaded files into respective folders ...